devrath/droid-pure-kotlin-application/CONTRIBUTING.md

 - Open PR against latest *development* branch.
 Add nice description in PR.
 - You're done!

+### How to Contribute
+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin my-new-feature)
+- Create new Pull Request

 ### Code contribution checklist

 - New code addition/deletion should not break existing flow of a system.